MesonFi/meson-contracts-solidity/README.md

 This repo includes Meson's smart contracts in Solidity for deployment to multiple EVM-compatible blockchains.
 It also includes Meson JS SDKs in the `packages` folder for integrating into other Meson projects to interact with Meson contracts.

 Run `yarn` to install the project dependencies.
 Because the contracts of Meson need to be deployed on different chains, this project provides a script to switch current chain.
 Before the first time of compilation, run `yarn chain:eth` to initialize contracts to Ethereum blockchain.
+This command will copy the config file `MesonConfig.sol` to `contracts` folder and set system invariants for Ethereum mainnet.

 See `packages.json` and look for scripts of `chain:[id]` for other commands that switch the project to other chains.
+By default this command will switch the Meson project to a mainnet.
+If you want to switch to a testnet, run `TESTNET_MODE=true yarn chain:[id]`.

 ### Run tests